-Preeta Bhagattjee

-National Practice Head
+Tracy Cohen

 Director

-Technology, Media and Telecommunications
+Convergence and New Media

-T +27 (0)11 562 1038
+T +27 (0)11 562 1617

-E preeta.bhagattjee@cdhlegal.com
+E tracy.cohen@cdhlegal.com

 The publication is updated once a year (and not as and when legal developments occur).
-This edition reflects the legal position as at December 2015.
+This edition reflects the legal position as at December 2016.